-As part of the Statistical Insights on the Arts series, Kelly Hill will conduct four presentations in 2010-11 for no speaking / preparation fee.
-The speaking fee (covering preparation time) is funded by the Department of Canadian Heritage, the Canada Council for the Arts and the Ontario Arts Council in conjunction with funding for the Statistical Insights on the Arts series.
+As part of the Statistical Insights on the Arts series, Kelly Hill will conduct four presentations in 2011-12 for no speaking / preparation fee.
+The speaking fee (covering preparation time) is funded by the Department of Canadian Heritage, the Canada Council for the Arts and the Ontario Arts Council in conjunction with their funding of the Statistical Insights on the Arts series.

 Presenting organizations must pay for travel and accommodation expenses related to attending the event.

-Priority will be given to presentations based on the findings from current or upcoming Statistical Insights on the Arts reports, including topics such as:
+Priority will be given to presentations based on the findings from recent or forthcoming Statistical Insights on the Arts reports, including topics such as:

 - Volunteers in Arts and Culture Organizations (report released March 2010).

 - Individual Donors to Arts and Culture Organizations (report released February 2010).

 - conducting presentations in various parts of the country.

 - supporting artists, arts organizations and associations by providing them with up-to-date information on the arts sector.